-- a) Circumstances have changed such that any previous assurance report relating to the adoption of an alternative approach or non-standard method is no longer valid; or - b) A firm has adopted an alternative approach or non-standard method without first obtaining a reasonable assurance report from the CASS auditor.
+- 174. In respect of firms that have changed from a standard approach or method to an alternative approach or non-standard method the CASS auditor shall consider whether the firm has changed to the alternative approach or non-standard method without having provided the necessary documentation and obtained the required auditor's report. - 175.
+The CASS auditor shall inform the FCA if, in its opinion: - Circumstances have changed such that any previous assurance report relating to the adoption of an alternative approach or non-standard method is no longer valid; or - b.
+A firm has adopted an alternative approach or non-standard method without first obtaining a reasonable assurance report from the CASS auditor.